Sale and Leaseback Transactions (IFRS 16)

 --

 Are you tired of the constant stream of IFRS updates?
 I know it's tough!
 That's why I created Reporting Period – a once-a-month summary for professional accountants.
 It consolidates all essential IFRS developments and Big 4 insights into one readable email.
 I personally curate every issue to ensure it's packed with the most relevant information, delivered straight to your inbox.
-It's free, with no spam, and you can unsubscribe with just one click.
-Ready to give it a try?
+It's free, with no spam, and if it turns out not to be right for you, you can unsubscribe with just one click.

 Transfers qualifying as a sale